matheus-beck/blog/_posts/2019-08-20-introduction-to-node-js.md

 `ExpressJS` is a Node.js framework very good for beginners because it is a micro-framework.
 That is, small functionalities that play their functions very well.
 It is very used in micro-services.

 <br>Thank you for your time!
-I hope you have like this post!
+I hope you have liked this post!

 ***
 <br>Source: [GoStack Bootcamp from RocketSeat][rocketseat]